cloudratha/active-scroll-js/README.md

 ActiveScroll.js determines which targeted element is closer to the page scroll position and highlights that anchor.
 It provides a smooth scrolling feature with an onclick event attached to a customised data attribute.

+Highlighting will only apply to anchors in the initiated container.
+However all links with the data attribute will have the scrollTo feature.

 ```js
 $('nav').activescroll({
     scroll: "scroll",